gridcoin-community/Gridcoin-Site/wiki/cmd-options.md

 ## SSL options:
 Note that **using SSL for RPC is not recommended**.
 It is discouraged because it implies that it can be used over unsafe connections.
-RPC with SSL is still not safe over this you
+RPC with SSL is still not safe over the broader internet or any other unsafe connection

 If you still have some application that is not like that, see the old version of the [Bitcoin Wiki for SSL setup instructions](https://en.bitcoin.it/w/index.php?title=Enabling_SSL_on_original_client_daemon&oldid=33159)